Kr4k0w/black_hat_python/README.md

 Detail: Additional code to the original.

-if you like this repository, give me a star, that will help me to bring more content.
+if you like this repository, give me a star please, that will help me to bring more content.

 ## Chapter 2